JuliaORNL/TutorialJuliaHPC/docs/applications/GrayScott/06-Perlmutter.md

     cp GrayScott.jl/scripts/job_perlmutter.sh run001
     ```

-3. Submit your first job to Perlmutter.
+3. Submit your first job to Perlmutter - it might take a while as in any HPC system.
 It should generate an adios bp file output, and total runtime should be around 12 seconds using a single MPI process and NVIDIA GPU.

     ```bash
     cd run001